 To encourage the study of foreign languages, the Institute recognizes previous work and offers the possibility of further study as a graduate student.
-The Institute offers a two-year intensive program in French, German, and Russian.

 Examination.
-During his course of study every doctoral candidate shall be examined broadly and orally on his major subject, the scope of his thesis and its significance in relation to his major subject.
+Each doctoral candidate shall be examined broadly and orally on the major subject, the scope of the thesis and its significance in relation to the major subject.
 The examination, subject to the approval of the Committee on Graduate Study, may be taken at such time after admission to candidacy as the candidate is prepared, except that it must take place at least two weeks before the degree is to be conferred.